BenSt099/circlesplot/README.md

-You may see something unexpected in *RStudio*: When you create the plot and it is displayed in the lower right window (in the plots tab), it seems like that a part of the plot is cut off but this happens only due to the size of the lower right window.
+You may see something unexpected in *RStudio*: When you create the plot and it is displayed in the lower right window (in the plots tab), it seems like that a part of the plot is cut off or it’s displayed very small.
+This only happens due to the size of the lower right window.
 Either resize it or use the following r code to save the plot as *pdf*:

 ``` r
 pdf("path/to/your/pdf/plot1.pdf")